sjlevalley/terraform-kubernetes-project/kubeadm-with-flannel/setup-steps-post-provisioning/Step 02 - Initializing the Control Plane Node.md

-# Step 03 - Initializing the Control Plane Node
+# Step 02 - Initializing the Control Plane Node

-**Prerequisites:** Ensure Step 01 and Step 02 have been completed on ALL nodes before proceeding.
+**Prerequisites:** Ensure Step 01 has been completed on ALL nodes before proceeding.

 ## Step 1: Set Proper Hostnames On All Nodes
 Set proper hostnames to avoid DNS resolution warnings.